 Lose the chips and appreciate popcorn

-While tortilla chips have been considered as an healthy alternative to potato chips, isn’t it better to munch on home-made snack that is less on calories and scrumptiously tasty as well?
-An air popped popcorn has 80% less saturated fat than tortilla chips and twice the fiber.
+While tortilla chips have been considered as a healthy alternative to potato chips, isn’t it better to munch on a home-made snack that is less on calories and scrumptiously tasty as well?
+An air-popped popcorn has 80% less saturated fat than tortilla chips and twice the fiber.

 Go scallops over chicken

 Both turkey and chicken have less saturated fat than red meat but they are not void entirely of cholesterol.
-So the best way to cut down on low density lipo-protein is by consuming more fish that are low in fat and offer you high amount of omega 3 fatty acids that are listed among the building blocks of your body.
+So the best way to cut down on low-density lipoprotein is by consuming more fish that are low in fat and offer you a high amount of omega 3 fatty acids that are listed among the building blocks of your body.